twg/BlogPosts/2014-11-13-Securing-WordPress.md

 There is no reason too keep unused themes around.
 Remove them to ensure that there is no way for malicious users to take advantage of known exploits.

 ##### Remove Unused Plugins
 The same goes for plugins.
 Remove anything you are not using and take a few minutes to Google around for known exploits of the plugins you are using.
-It's worth taking a few minutes to look through the pull request history of the [MetaSploit Github repo](https://github.com/rapid7/metasploit-framework/pulls?q=is%3Apr+wordpress+is%3Aclosed) to see if there are any known security issues.
+It's worth taking a few minutes to look through the pull request history of the [MetaSploit Github repo](https://github.com/rapid7/metasploit-framework/pulls?q=is%3Apr+wordpress+is%3Aclosed) to see if there are any known security issues with your plugins.

 ##### Setup Professional Deployments
 You should be able to deploy your code from the command line with a single command.
 We've used [Capistrano](http://capistranorb.com/) with great success, and have more recently followed the techniques outlined in EngineYard's "[WordPress in the Cloud](https://blog.engineyard.com/2014/wordpress-in-the-cloud-part-1)" blog posts.